web3pirates/dao-ghorants/README.md

 ![DAO-Ghorants Flowchart](ghogrants.drawio.png)

-### Future Considerations:
+### Future Improvements:

+- Add ZK proofs to ensure that the repository analysis is always conducted with the same procedure.
+This provides trust and fairness to the entire process.
+- Integrate new GHO facilitators as collateral for GHO distribution: this could be useful as more DAOs/protocols get approved as facilitators to make payments easier.
 - Continuous refinement of ChatGPT-based evaluation.
 - Ongoing improvements to the user interface for an intuitive grant creation process.
-- Adding ZK proofs for enhanced privacy and security.
-- Delegate DAO funds delegation to enhance GHO capabilities of making capital usage more efficient.

 ## Contributing